-Originally from El Paso, Texas on the U.S.-Mexico border, I am a historian of science and technology in the context of international development.
-I think and write about how states and corporations create tools to measure, manage, and manipulate human populations and the natural world – not to mention how these activities shape the future.
+I think and write about how states and corporations create tools to measure, manage, and manipulate human populations, digital environments, and the natural world – not to mention how these activities shape the future.

 Contrasting with existing scholarship on the changes that swept the world food economy in the mid-twentieth century, my work uncovers the linkages between late colonial and post-independence understandings of famine, population growth, and economic development in South Asia.
 I propose a broader framing of the global Green Revolution of the 1960s, examining the resonance of eugenic theories within population control efforts and new ideas concerning the measurable — seemingly predictable — relation between human populations, economic outcomes, and the environment.